-If the Bayesian posterior probability of superiority on hospitalization/death for a treatment versus Usual Care is sufficiently large (e.g. ≥ 0.99), the null hypothesis will be rejected and the intervention will be deemed superior to Usual Care with respect to hospitalization/death.
+If the Bayesian posterior probability of superiority on hospitalisation/death for a treatment versus Usual Care is sufficiently large (e.g. $\geq 0.99$ ), the null hypothesis will be rejected and the intervention will be deemed superior to Usual Care with respect to hospitalisation/death.
 The exact threshold of the superiority decision criterion (e.g. 0.99) will be determined a priori via simulation to control the one-sided Type I error of the study at approximately 0.025, and will be specified in the M-SAP.